ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-view-model.md

       - name: genres
       - name: movie_directors
     ```
     The `actors_summary.sql` defines our actual model.
 Note in the config function we also request the model be materialized as a view in ClickHouse.
 Our tables are referenced from the `schema.yml` file via the function `source` e.g. `source('imdb', 'movies')` refers to the `movies` table in the `imdb` database.
+Edit `models/actors/actors_summary.sql` to contain this content:
     ```sql
     {{ config(materialized='view') }}